sayemimtiaz/sayemimtiaz.github.io/_pages/projects.md

 This project provides a web wrapper for a [bug fixing patch verification tool](https://dl.acm.org/doi/abs/10.1145/2568225.2568304) called [Hydrogen](https://github.com/iowastateuniversity-programanalysis/hydrogen).
 Given a patch, it aims to identify whether it breaks existing functionality.
 I developed this web wrapper as part of a class project at *Iowa State University*.
 Given multiple versions of a file, it allows users to select which pairs to analyze and run analysis on a chosen pair of files by creating a Hydrogen Docker instance on-demand.
 It then allows users to visualize the analysis results interactively and produce relevant demographics for the patch.
 I used [Spring Boot](https://spring.io/projects/spring-boot) to develop the back end and [spotify docker-client](https://mvnrepository.com/artifact/com.spotify/docker-client) to manage on-demand Docker instances.

-#### [Uncertainty Quantification for Deep Neural Network](https://github.com/sayemimtiaz/Uncertainty-Quantification-in-DNN){:target="_blank" rel="noopener"}

-This research-based project was developed as part of a graduate-level course at *Iowa State University*.
-In this project, we introduce a novel probabilistic first-order type system, *Uncertain<T>*, which allows programmers to explicitly represent the uncertainty of parameters involved in deep learning.
-This type system supports algebra over random variables, enabling the propagation of hyperparameter uncertainty through calculations, ultimately improving convergence speed and accuracy.
-By abstracting low-level statistical details, *Uncertain<T>* is designed to be user-friendly and accessible to a wide range of users.
-Developed in Python, our evaluation demonstrates that this approach helps in selecting hyperparameter values more effectively than traditional grid or random search methods.